Details of the current National Committee of BACPAR.

 Sue retired from her management role in in 2017 and is currently volunteering with Citizens Advice.

-Research Officer Fiona Davie-Smith
+Research Officers Fiona Davie-Smith / Chantel Ostler

 Fiona has worked with amputees full time since gaining her specialist post in 2004 within NHS Greater Glasgow & Clyde.
 Fiona completed her MSc (Med Sci) at the University of Glasgow in 2012 writing her dissertation entitled “What are the key characteristics of an amputee population that influence outcome post amputation?”.
 This work led to the application and successfully gaining the Diabetes UK, Sir George Alberti fellowship which has allowed Fiona to work towards her PhD entitled “Rehab & functional outcome post amputation: the influence of diabetes”.
-Fiona is an active member of SPARG, co-authoring the reviewed SPARG Intermittent Claudication Guidelines and is on their executive committee as the resesarch associate.
+Fiona is an active member of SPARG, co-authoring the reviewed SPARG Intermittent Claudication Guidelines and is on their executive committee as the research associate.

-Guidelines Co-ordinator Sara Smith
+Guidelines Co-ordinators Sara Smith / Rachel Humpherson

 Sara has worked in amputee rehab since 1987 and is part of the team that co-ordinates the amputee course at Roehampton.
 She has been a regional rep for BACPAR and had previous experience with the guidelines as a critical appraiser and part of the Delphi process.